ajancheta/pizza-order/README.md

 ## Technologies Used

-_This webpage was written in HTML.
-Style was created using Bootstrap and a custom style page.
-Effects were implemented using JQuery library and a custom JavaScript page._
+_This program was written in HTML and JavaScript.
+It was styled using Bootstrap CSS as well as a custom CSS page.

 ### License